 SBB Half-fare and Junior cards accepted

-The trail is smooth dirt, wide and relatively flat, manageable with strollers.
-It gradually descends about 200m over the 4.7km.
-With kids, walking an average pace of 20 mins/km, it should take you about 1hr30.
-There are services at the start and end of the trail but nothing in the middle, so take food and water with you.
+With kids, I’d plan for about 2 hours walking time.
+There are restaurants and playgrounds at the start and end of the trail but nothing in the middle, so take food and water with you.

 This hike is accessible from either Grindelwald Grund or Lauterbrunnen and the mountain transport cost is about the same.
 Both valley locations are easily accessible by car and train from Interlaken.

 By public transport to Lauterbrunnen.
 If you are taking the train, I slightly prefer doing this trip from Lauterbrunnen because the train from Interlaken will drop you off at the same train station where you can catch the mountain train to Wengen.
 From Wengen, you will take a cable car to Männlichen.
 Do the hike to Kleine Scheidegg.
 Then take the mountain train back to Lauterbrunnen (43 mins).